Eagle Lake Fishing Information

 As long as Eagle Lake and Pine Creek watershed is the cash cow for a few thousand bucks for grazing, the millions of dollars lost income and business for Lassen County means nothing.
 Eagle Lake and Pine Creek are considered as separate entities....unfortunately, therein lies the problem.
 One can not survive without the other and the trout need both to survive.
 Eagle Lake appears to have been sold out to the lowest bidder...water is the new gold in CA and the state doesn't care where it comes from as long as it benefits the few and not the natural habitat it was destined for.
 But we won't stop putting the blame in the rightful place folks.
 Forget about eating fish, start eating more beef but you might want to see what is in it first.
 No beef is tested for heavy metals.
 Organic means nothing.
 All beef is considered organic if kept on a farm pasture or open range without testing.
 Yep, you spend more for organic but get nothing more.
 LoL!
 Cloud seeded water heading south is used to grow crops that aren't tested either.
 And that cloud seeded water is what is being sucked up by the vegetation.
 Ever wonder why Alzheimers and Autism has increased substantially in the last 20-30 years?
 I don't.
 We have been being poisoned for years and don't know it....we're not supposed to.
 LoL.

 By not listing the trout, we have less red tape to get and keep projects moving forward.
 Trout Unlimited has hired a facilitator in order to keep DFW and USFS moving...Where it began about the fish, it's ending in grazing.
 So something has to change.
 We may see a native spawn, but without a lake, what's the point?
 As long as this lake is below 5100ft elevation, the trout in the lake are threatened.
 Every report shows that.
 It wasn't all from the drought.
 Mother Nature will respond once the attitude of the water diverters change.
 The lake had been robbed for decades and as water levels dropped, the robbing didn't stop.
 So some changes were in order.
-We aim to keep the changes coming, regardless.
+We aim to keep the changes coming, regardless....even if we have to sue to get it.

 With all the new fertilizer covered in a few feet of water in the north basins (cows and rotting vegetation), I expect to see it take affect once warmer temps come along.
+We have already seen some algae blooming on warm sunny days.
 We have always had more food in the lake than fish to eat it so having too much food isn't really any different than any other year.
 What we are seeing is the food supply so thick it fouls lines, downriggers and any terminal tackle.
 Tui chubs are everywhere and thicker than we have seen them in the past.
 The tui chubs appear to be expanding tremendously.
 We have had massive tui chub spawning success the last two years, however, the territory has also decreased for them.
 It seems to me that the biomass of fishes is backwards now as the chubs have not been kept in check.

 As long as restoration for cattle grazing continues, the trout won't be listed...but I highly doubt that USFWS knows what is happening....little has to do with trout and most of it is about retaining grazing.
 That restoration was the critical part of keeping the trout off the listing.
 The first two pages were about USFS and State employees having immunity from past poor decision making regarding Pine Creek (in which well over 80 water projects exist with only 7 permitted), We'll see if that still stands after more poor decision making in contrast to the conservation plan.
 The last impound was finished around 2005...our last year of good water was 2005/2006 and we have lost water in the lake ever since.
 The critical part is getting the fish and minnows back to the lake before the creek dries up and water temperatures spike.